AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

 4. **Participate In PotLuck**
     * Users can collaboratively input available ingredients as a group for recipe recommendations.
 5. **Manage Recipes**
-    * Users can add or remove favorite recipes.
+    * Users can add or remove recipes.
 6. **Manage Friends**
     * Users can add or remove friends, with whom they can PotLuck and share recipes with.